-You can define minimalists any way you want, but every blog I read defines us — or should I say them — slightly differently.
+You can define minimalists any way you want, but everything I read defines us — or should I say them — slightly differently.

 Are we all talking about the same thing?

-You may remember that I don’t like labels, so I don’t whole-heartedly accept any of them, not even minimalist.
+I don’t like labels, so I don’t whole-heartedly accept any of them, not even “minimalist.”

 I try to live a simple, deliberate life.
 I don’t make many useless purchases, but I eat fast food.
-I don’t attend many events at downtown’s finest performance halls, but I try to see some live music in a fun setting every week.
+I don’t attend many events at the finest performance halls, but I try to see some live music in a fun setting as often as I can.

-I’m eliminate the clutter that once threatened to swallow me, but my house isn’t exactly tidy.
-I run my own very small one-person business, but it isn’t completely passive.
-And I blog.
+I’ve eliminated the clutter that once threatened to swallow me, but my house isn’t exactly tidy.
+I run my own very small one-person business, but it isn’t passive.
+And I write.
 So many minimalists do that, don’t they?

 Lots of people go wildly wrong when they try to define minimalists and minimalism.

 Some people think minimalists are concerned with decorating.
-Minimalists, they suspect, have chairs that appear to be suspended in mid-air and sofas — sorry, sofa, singular — covered in a neutral beige fabric with a painting of a single red brushmark hanging from a silver wire on the wall above it.
+Minimalists, they suspect, have chairs that appear to be suspended in mid-air and sofas — sorry, a sofa, singular — covered in a neutral beige fabric as well as a painting of a single red brushstroke hanging from a silver wire on the wall above it.

 Others think of minimalists as young men dressed in one of five t-shirts and one of three pairs of khaki shorts living at an extended stay hotel out of a carry-on bag, sipping plain black coffee at a Starbucks knockoff with free wifi.

-Both of those cleverly-worded paragraphs describe only certain types of minimalists.
-I’m 38, I don’t wear shorts and my sofa has a floral pattern.
+Both of those cleverly worded paragraphs describe only certain types of minimalists.
+I’m older than many so-called minimalists, I don’t wear shorts and my sofa has a floral pattern.
 (It’s actually striped, but the floral pattern thing sounded so much sillier.)

 So can I be a minimalist?